Understanding Community Context in Houston

 Public safety is foundational to building a healthy environment that allows a community to thrive.

-Gun death rates in the Houston region are at their highest level in two decades, while traffic-related deaths have fallen.
-The number of reported hate crimes in the region has increased while reported human trafficking cases have declined.
-And while adult incarceration rates have not fallen, the rate at which juveniles are referred to probation has dropped significantly.
+Gun death rates in the Houston region continue to increase, except in Fort Bend County, and while traffic-related deaths have fallen since 2000 they have begun to increase in recent years in Fort Bend and Harris counties.
+The number of reported hate crimes in the region has decreased since 2021 while reported human trafficking cases have increased slightly in recent years.
+And while adult incarceration rates have fallen, the rate at which juveniles are referred to probation has risen.

 Why Public Safety & Criminal Justice matter to Houston